vanditbhut/vanditbhut.github.io/README.md

 ---

 ### **Project Overview:**
-This project focused on comparing multiple deep learning architectures—EfficientNet, DenseNet, and a traditional CNN—on the CIFAR-100 dataset to evaluate their performance in object classification.
-The goal was to identify the most efficient and accurate model, reduce classification errors, and enhance prediction reliability through ensemble methods and robust data engineering practices.
+As part of my MSc in Data Science, this project focused on applying and comparing **Convolutional Neural Networks (CNNs)** for image recognition tasks using the **CIFAR-100** dataset, which contains 60,000 images across 100 fine-grained object classes.
+The goal was to build a robust image classification system, evaluate the strengths and limitations of different architectures, **Basic CNN, DenseNet, and EfficientNet**, and use **ensemble learning techniques** to boost overall accuracy and reliability.

 ---

 ### **My Role:**
-I independently led the entire project pipeline, from dataset preparation and model implementation to evaluation and ensemble design.
-I also handled all data engineering tasks and generated visual insights to interpret model performance.
+I independently designed and executed the entire machine-learning pipeline.
+This included **data preparation, model training, evaluation**, and **ensemble implementation**, along with conducting a deep analysis of model outputs and performance metrics.
+I also managed data engineering tasks to ensure high-quality, consistent input for training and testing.

 ---

 ### **Key Technical Contributions:**

+- **Data Engineering & Quality Control:**
+  - Managed the entire dataset pipeline: from raw image ingestion to preprocessed, training-ready data.
+  - Applied normalization, augmentation, label encoding, and quality control measures—boosting dataset consistency by **20%**.

-- **Model Implementation & Evaluation:**
+- **Model Design & Comparison:**
-  - Built and trained EfficientNet, DenseNet, and a baseline CNN model on the CIFAR-100 dataset.
+  - Developed and trained three CNN-based models: a traditional CNN, DenseNet, and EfficientNet.
-  - Compared model performance using key evaluation metrics like accuracy, precision, recall, and F1-score.
+  - Compared their effectiveness in classifying complex images using evaluation metrics like accuracy, precision, recall, and F1-score.

-- **Ensemble Learning:**
+- **Ensemble Strategy:**
-  - Applied **Majority Voting** and **Weighted Majority Voting** techniques to improve overall prediction accuracy.
+  - Integrated **Majority Voting** and **Weighted Majority Voting** techniques to aggregate predictions across models.
-  - Ensemble strategy helped reach over **80% accuracy**, significantly reducing false negatives.

-- **Data Engineering & Preprocessing:**
-  - Preprocessed 60,000+ image samples: resizing, normalization, label encoding, and augmentation.
-  - Enhanced dataset quality by **20%** through noise reduction and class balancing, improving training efficiency.
+  - This ensemble method improved classification stability and achieved a final accuracy of **over 80%**.

-- **Visualization & Reporting:**
+- **Performance Monitoring & Visualization:**
-  - Used `Matplotlib` and `Seaborn` to create training plots, confusion matrices, and per-class accuracy charts.
-  - Interpreted model behavior and highlighted key trends across experiments.
+  - Built performance dashboards using Matplotlib and Seaborn to visualize training accuracy, loss curves, per-class accuracy, and confusion matrices.
+  - Used insights from these plots to adjust hyperparameters and identify model-specific strengths/weaknesses.

 ---

 ### **Impact & Insights:**

-- Ensemble methods improved classification reliability, especially for **visually similar classes**, reducing false negatives by **up to 19%**.
-- EfficientNet achieved the highest single-model accuracy, while DenseNet showed better performance for minority and underrepresented classes.
-- Data enhancements directly contributed to more stable training and clearer class boundaries, enabling deeper analysis and higher confidence in results.
-- The project laid the foundation for scalable experimentation with CNNs and ensemble methods, applicable in real-world object recognition problems.
+- **Improved Classification Reliability:**
+  Ensemble models significantly **reduced false negatives by 19%**, particularly in visually similar or overlapping categories.

+- **Architecture Trade-off Analysis:**
+  - **EfficientNet** offered superior accuracy with minimal computational cost.
+  - **DenseNet** performed better with underrepresented and noisy classes due to its dense connectivity.

+- **Enhanced Data Quality:**
+  Proper handling of the raw CIFAR-100 dataset ensured that the training process was smoother and less prone to overfitting, improving model generalizability.

+- **Real-World Relevance:**
+  This project demonstrated how deep learning, combined with good data engineering practices, can yield scalable and interpretable solutions for **real-world object classification challenges** in fields like retail, security, or autonomous systems.

 ---

 ## Project: 4 ⚙️ **Optimisers | Swansea University**
 📅 **Date:** November 2023
-🔧 **Tech Stack:** Python, NumPy, Matplotlib, Random Search, Simulated Annealing
+🔧 **Tech Stack:** Python, NumPy, Matplotlib, Pandas, Random Search, Simulated Annealing

 ---